pulimeng/eToxPred/README.md

 # eToxPred
 eToxPred is a tool to reliably estimate the toxicity and synthetic accessibility of small organic compounds.
+This is a newer implementation.
+The libraries used have been updated and the Deep Belief Network (DBN) for the SA score prediction has been replaced by the exact SA score calculation.

 This README file is written by Limeng PU.